C++98 OOP: Deep Dive into Classes and Objects

 }

-};In embedded systems, destructors are particularly well-suited for releasing hardware resources: disabling peripherals, releasing DMA channels, restoring pins to their default states, and so on.
-This pattern of "acquire on construction, release on destruction" has a famous name—RAII (Resource Acquisition Is Initialization).
-RAII is the core idea of C++ resource management, and we will dive deep into it in a later chapter.
+};In embedded systems, destructors are particularly well-suited for releasing hardware resources: turning off peripherals, releasing DMA channels, or resetting pins to their default states.
+This pattern of "acquire at construction, release at destruction" has a famous name—RAII (Resource Acquisition Is Initialization).
+RAII is the core concept of resource management in C++, and we will cover it in depth in later chapters.
 For now, just remember one thing: if you acquire a resource in a constructor, you must release it in the destructor.

 The timing of an object's destruction depends on its storage duration.
-Local objects are destroyed when they go out of scope, global/static objects are destroyed when the program ends, and objects dynamically allocated via new are only destroyed when delete is called.
+Local objects are destroyed when they go out of scope, global or static objects are destroyed when the program ends, and objects dynamically allocated via new are only destroyed when delete is called.

-If you do not define any constructors for a class, the compiler will automatically generate a default constructor—a parameterless constructor that does nothing.
-However, as soon as you define any constructor (even one with parameters), the compiler no longer automatically generates a default constructor.
+If you do not define any constructors for a class, the compiler automatically generates a default constructor—a parameterless constructor that does nothing.
+However, as soon as you define any constructor (even one with parameters), the compiler stops generating the default constructor automatically.

 class Sensor {